MicrosoftDocs/well-architected/well-architected/how-to-use-documentation.md

 Let’s say you’re building a web application that will be hosted on Azure.
 You want to make sure that the application is reliable, secure, cost-effective, and efficient.
 Here’s an example of how you might use the Well-Architected Framework to achieve these goals:

-- Reliability: To make sure that your application is resilient and available, you might use Azure Availability Zones so that your application is highly available and can recover from failures.
+- **Reliability:** To make sure that your application is resilient and available, you might use [Azure Availability Zones](/azure/reliability/availability-zones-overview) so that your application is highly available and can recover from failures.

-- Security: You want to protect your application and data from threats.
-To achieve this, you can use Azure Security Center to monitor your application for security threats and vulnerabilities.
+- **Security:** You want to protect your application and data from threats.
+To achieve this, you can use [Azure Security Center](/azure/security/) to monitor your application for security threats and vulnerabilities.

-- Cost optimization: You want to manage costs to maximize the value delivered.
-Azure Cost Management and Billing helps you monitor your costs and optimize your spending.
+- **Cost optimization:** You want to manage costs to maximize the value delivered.
+[Azure Cost Management and Billing](/azure/cost-management-billing/costs/) helps you monitor your costs and optimize your spending.

-- Operational excellence: You want to ensure that your operations processes keep your system running in production.
-To achieve this, you might use Azure Monitor to monitor your application for performance issues and errors.
+- **Operational excellence:** You want to ensure that your operations processes keep your system running in production.
+To achieve this, you might use [Azure Monitor](/azure/azure-monitor/) to monitor your application for performance issues and errors.
-- Performance efficiency: You want to ensure that your application can adapt to changes in load.
-To achieve this, you might use Azure Autoscale to automatically scale your application based on demand.
+- **Performance efficiency:** You want to ensure that your application can adapt to changes in load.
+To achieve this, you might use [Azure Autoscale](/azure/azure-monitor/autoscale/autoscale-overview) to automatically scale your application based on demand.

-					- and/or -

 ### Best practices

 Here are some best practices when using the Well-Architected Framework:

-- Understand the five pillars of architectural excellence.
+- Understand the [five pillars of architectural excellence](pillars.md).
 The Well-Architected Framework consists of five pillars: reliability, security, cost optimization, operational excellence, and performance efficiency.
 It’s important to understand the pillars and how they relate to your workload.
 - Assess your workload.
-The Assessment review tool is free and can help you assess your workload using the tenets found in the Well-Architected Framework.
+The [Assessment review tool](pillars.md#assessment-review-tool) is free and can help you assess your workload using the tenets found in the Well-Architected Framework.
-- Use Azure Advisor and Advisor Score to identify and prioritize opportunities to improve the posture of your workloads.
+- Use [Azure Advisor and Advisor Score](/azure/advisor/azure-advisor-score#introduction-to-advisor-score) to identify and prioritize opportunities to improve the posture of your workloads.
 Both services are free to all Azure users and align to the five pillars of the Well-Architected Framework.
 - Incorporate the pillars into your cloud architecture.
 By incorporating the five pillars into your cloud architecture, you can produce a high quality, stable, and efficient cloud architecture.
 - Continuously improve your architecture.
 The Well-Architected Framework is not a one-time exercise but rather an ongoing process of continuous improvement.